Canon 1300D vs XC10

 It is notable that the XC10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 1300D does not feature such a mic input.

 Both the 1300D and the XC10 have been discontinued, but can regularly be found used on eBay.
-The XC10 was replaced by the Canon XC20, while the 1300D was followed by the Canon 2000D.
+The XC10 was replaced by the Canon XC15, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1300D and the Canon XC10?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1300D: